Please read the following information before leaving for your expedition.

 • Do marine organisms ingest microplastics?

 Acadia National Park is a hotspot for species invasions because of its heavy visitation (roughly 3.5 million visits annually) and coastal location.
 Additionally, species from southern locations may be shifting their ranges as climate and other conditions change.
-Past bioblitzes suggest dozens of species of arthropods new to the park and to Maine have arrived over the past 50 years (Chandler et al. 2012).
+Past bioblitzes suggest dozens of species of arthropods new to the park, and Maine have arrived over the past 50 years (Chandler et al. 2012).
 Long-term intertidal research has shown dramatic shifts in rocky intertidal biodiversity in the Acadia National Park region (Fisher et al. 2009).
 Climate and vegetation models identified tree species (e.g., forest stands) that are most likely to shift in abundance as climate conditions change (Fisichelli et al. (2013).

 Some areas in Acadia National Park are likely to provide climate refugia for species of conservation concern (Smetzer and Morelli 2019).
-These areas include forests at high elevations, north-facing slopes, wet areas, and coastal areas.
-Park managers and partners (e.g., land trusts, state agencies) are considering taking actions to protect climate refugia and to maintain ecological integrity in rapidly changing areas (e.g., by removing invasive species).
+These areas include forests at high elevations, north-facing slopes, and wet and coastal areas.
+Park managers and partners (e.g., land trusts and state agencies) are considering taking actions to protect climate refugia and to maintain ecological integrity in rapidly changing areas (e.g., by removing invasive species).
 Assessing changes in biodiversity in these areas will test the predictions made by climate refugia and forest change models and will directly inform management actions.

 The research team will aim to answer the following questions related to biodiversity shifts in the park: